sneha-sam1604/sneha-sam1604.github.io/_posts/2023-03-15-blog-post-title-from-file-name.md

 In 2022, Park et al. and their team extended the LM-BFF approach and they named it [LM-BFF-MS](https://aclanthology.org/2022.acl-short.34/) (Better Few-shot Fine-tuning of Language Models with Multiple Soft demonstrations).

-**A brief overview:** Instead of simply appending only one demonstration of each class to the input (as seen in Section 3.3), the extended approach appends multiple demonstrations in each class along with automatically generated *label phrases* instead of label words.
+**A brief overview:** Instead of simply appending only one demonstration of each class to the input (as seen in [Section 3.3](#33-dynamic-demonstration-selection)), the extended approach appends multiple demonstrations in each class along with automatically generated *label phrases* instead of label words.
 They also use the concept of a *global demonstration memory* which shares soft tokens for various inputs.
-Based on their findings, the LM-BFF-MS shows improved and stable performance in five NLP tasks when compared to its previous version.
+Based on their findings, the LM-BFF-MS shows improved and stable performance in five NLP tasks when compared to its previous version, thus solving the first limitation we saw in [Section 5](#5-limitations).
 Unfortunately the global memory did not always work as some tasks performed better with 'local' demonstrations for specific input sentences.

 Another interesting feature introduced in their paper is the development of the Next Demonstration Prediction (NDP) task.
 According to this, the NDP *"predicts whether positive (or negative) examples in the demonstrations are correctly matched with a positive (or negative) label word for the prompted input."*